-Each section of the toolkit contains materials designed to permeate children's and families' environments with the 5210 message and describe how the targeted person or place may support 5210 behaviors.
+Each section of the toolkit contains materials designed to permeate children's and families' environments

 ➤ Where can I go for more information?

 Visit 5210 online at www.5210.psu.edu or email 5210@psu.edu.
 We will be happy to answer your questions.